 - Watch for leaking shower valves or faucets.
 These may seem harmless, but it could be slowly dripping down behind the scenes and affecting the owner below.

-- Cover all drains to filter out debris and hair.
+- Avoid condo drain problems by covering all drains to filter out debris and hair.

 - Be mindful of what hair products you use and how much.
 Conditioner is especially prone to drain clogging.